Need a Permit in Los Angeles? Start with these Important Areas | Building Permits & Code Compliance Blog | Burnham Nationwide

 Submit a Building Plan

-Before you begin a project, your plans will be subjected to a plan check to make sure it is complete.
+Before you begin a project, your project must go through a plan check to make sure it is complete and code compliant.
 The components of a complete plan will be broken out into sections covering:

 • Property grading and excavation